reactjs/rfcs/text/adding-syntactic-features.md

 export default CompleteAndShare
 ```

-In terms of characters it is more than 40% shorter, but more important, it includes less implementation details, and is easier to write, read and understand.
+It is significantly shorter, but more important, it includes less implementation details, and is easier to write, read and understand.

 # Detailed design